Vyral/joe-corbisiero/_posts/2023-05-01-from-1-property-to-3-how-paying-my-mortgage-helped-me-build-wealth.md

 {% include excerpt.html %}

-Today **I'd like to share with you how my first property became a stepping stone to owning three amazing properties** today.
+Today, I'd like to share with you how my first property became a stepping stone to owning three amazing properties.
 In 2014, I bought my first home in the Midwest for $322,000 with an interest rate of 6.4%, which was quite favorable back then.

 I lived in the property for two and a half years and eventually sold it for $347,000 without making any improvements or renovations.
 My initial down payment was $52,000, which I took from my savings account and essentially invested in the property.
-The $25,000 difference between the purchase price and price I sold it for is known as appreciation.
+The $25,000 difference between the purchase price the and price I sold it for is known as appreciation.

 **{% include pullquote.html %}**